Exams & Other Veterinary Services

 We can also perform many types of orthopedic surgeries at our hospital including some cruciate repairs, fractures, and patellar luxation (dislocated kneecap) surgeries.
 If you think your pet needs a specialized type of surgery, please call us to discuss whether we can perform this at our hospital.

-In rare cases, we may refer to a board-certified veterinary surgeon for very complex surgeries.
-If we happen to refer to a board-certified veterinary surgeon we recommend the following in Pinellas and Hillsborough counties:
+In uncommon cases, we may call in a board-certified veterinary surgeon for very complex surgeries.
+If we happen to refer to another facility for a board-certified veterinary surgeon we recommend the following in Pinellas and Hillsborough counties:

 Blue Pearl Veterinary Specialists: (727) 572-0132